ShimmerEngineering/Shimmer-C-API/ShimmerCapture/README.md

 S:\archive\Shimmer User Resources\Shimmer2r\SUR Content\Firmware Development\VMWare

-3) copy the folder to your linux machine, remove all files from the release and debug folder first
+3) copy the folder to your linux machine, build the project first in windows

 4) in the linux machine open a terminal and go to the folder which has the solution file *.sln